alfonsobries/vue-tailwind/docs/README.md

 # Vue-Tailwind

-**VueTailwind** is a set of Vue components with configurable classes that don't depend on any CSS frameworks but is styled and works fantastic with [TailwindCss](https://tailwindcss.com).
+**VueTailwind** is a set of Vue components created to be customized to adapt to the unique design of your application.

-That means that you can define your classes for every component part according to his status and the unique style of your application.
+It uses [TailwindCss](https://tailwindcss.com) classes by default, and all classes are configurable, that give you total control of how the components will look like.

-Yes, you read right, no more Bootstrap like sites, you just need to configure your classes once and all set.
+No more Bootstrap like sites, you just need to configure your theme classes once and all set.

 ## Install and use
 ### 1. Install the dependencies